synchrony/smsn-why/invitations/to-coders.md

 The Emacs client, [smsn-mode](https://github.com/synchrony/smsn-mode), is small.
 The server, [smsn](https://github.com/synchrony/smsn), looks big, but much of that is experimental stuff nobody really uses.

+We are only two developers right now.
+You could have a huge impact.

 ## Contact us

 We would love to hear from you.
 Find us on [Github](https://github.com/synchrony), [Gitter](https://gitter.im/synchrony), or [Facebook](https://facebook.com/semanticsynchrony).